kmspico-windows-and-office-activator/.github/profile/README.md

 # KMSPico: A Comprehensive Guide to Safe Download and Use

 KMSPico is a popular Windows and Office activator tool designed to bypass Microsoft’s licensing system.
 While it’s widely searched for terms like *free download KMSPico activator* or *KMSPico Windows 11 download*, its legality and safety remain controversial.
-This article provides a neutral, well-researched overview—focusing on functionality, risks, and alternatives—while prioritizing originality and SEO.

 ## Why KMSPico?
 Users often turn to KMSPico to activate Windows or Office without purchasing a license.
 However: